ddnexus/pagy/docs/api/calendar/units.md

 In order to allow its full integration, you should also insert your `:bimester` unit symbol in the `Pagy::Calendar::UNITS` list, between `:quarter` and `:month`, which will keep the list in desc order of duration.

-You can also implement your own custom substitution formats for your custom units, by overriding the `label_for(page, opts)`.
+You can also implement your own custom substitution formats for your custom units, by overriding the `label(page: @page, **opts)`.